-Follow up on Expert Reviews and Compilation of the ABP Documentation Package
+Compilation of the ABP Documentation Package and Joint Expert Evaluation

-- 8.25 If the evaluation of the three Experts supports the proposition that the Athlete has highly likely used a Prohibited Substance or Prohibited Method, and that the Passport is unlikely to be due to any another cause, the APMU shall be responsible for the compilation of an ABP Documentation Package with the administrative support of the IAAF.
-The APMU might confer with the group of Experts to determine the scope of such compilation, including the recommended elements and the number of tests that need to be included.
-It is only mandatory to have a full Laboratory Documentation Package for those tests that are deemed essential by the APMU and Expert Panel.
-The other tests, for example those that confirm the baseline levels of a Marker, only require a Certificate of Analysis.
-A template of the Certificate is available to Laboratories and WADA-Approved Laboratories for the ABP upon request to WADA. - 8.26 The following key information needs to be included in both Haematological and Steroidal Modules of the ABP Documentation Package: - o Age of the Athlete - o Gender of the Athlete - Sport and discipline - Type of test - o Sample code number - o Internal Laboratory (or WADA-Approved Laboratory for the ABP) Sample number - o Biological data and results obtained by the Adaptive Model - o Competition information - o Chain of Custody documentation - o Information from the Doping Control forms for each Sample collected during the period, as determined by the APMU and Expert Panel - 8.27 For the Haematological Module, the following additional information is required: - o Information on possible exposure to altitude of the Athlete for the period defined by the Expert Panel - o Temperature conditions during the transport of the blood Samples - o Laboratory (or WADA-Approved Laboratory for the ABP) documentation, including blood results - Scatter grams - o Internal and external quality controls
+- 8.38 If the evaluation by the Expert Panel supports the proposition that the Athlete has likely used a Prohibited Substance or Prohibited Method, and that the result is highly unlikely due to any another cause, the APMU shall declare a "Likely doping" evaluation in the APMU Report in ADAMS and proceed with the compilation of the ABP Documentation Package.
+The APMU may confer with the Expert Panel to determine the scope of such compilation, including the recommended elements and the number of tests that need to be included. - 8.39 The following key information needs to be included in both Haematological and Steroidal Modules of the ABP Documentation Package: - a) Age of the Athlete. - b) Gender of the Athlete. - c) Sport and discipline. - d) Type of test (in competition or out of competition). - e) Date of test. - f) Sample code number. - g) Internal Laboratory (or WADA-Approved Laboratory for the ABP) Sample number. - h) Biological data and results obtained by the Adaptive Model. - i) Competition information. - j) Chain of Custody documentation. - k) Information from the Doping Control forms for each Sample collected during the period, as determined by the APMU and Expert Panel. - 8.40 For the Haematological Module, the following additional information is required: - a) Information on possible exposure of the Athlete to altitude, or altitude simulating devices, for the period defined by the Expert Panel. - b) Temperature profile during the transportation of the blood Sample and the Blood Stability Score (BSS). - c) Laboratory (or WADA-Approved Laboratory for the ABP) documentation, including blood results, scattergrams, and internal and external quality controls.

-- o Information on whether the Athlete received a blood transfusion and/or suffered significant blood loss in the prior three months - 8.28 For the Steroidal Module, the following additional information is required: - o pH of the urine Sample - o Specific gravity of the urine Sample - O Laboratory documentation, including screening and confirmed (when applicable) values of steroid concentrations and ratios - o GC-C-IRMS results, when applicable - Indications of ethanol consumption: urinary concentrations of ethanol and/or ethanol Metabolites - O Indications of bacterial activities (e.g. A/5α-androstandione ratio, pH, fraction of free forms of Testosterone, 5α and 5β -androstanedione, 4-androstenedione or DHEA) - o Indications of medications taken (declared or detected) that may influence the "steroid profile," such as corticosteroids, human chorionic gonadotrophin (hCG), ketoconazole, contraceptives and 5α-reductase inhibitors - 8.29 The ABP Documentation Package shall be sent to the same three-member Expert Panel, which will subsequently review the additional information.
-The review at this stage is anonymous, however, it is accepted that some specific information provided may allow the Athlete to be identified and this shall not affect the validity of the process.
-The Expert Panel is responsible for providing a joint evaluation to be signed by all three Experts and included in the ABP Documentation Package. - 8.30 If the Expert Panel confirms their previous position, considering the information within the Passport at this stage, that it is highly likely that a Prohibited Substance or Prohibited Method has been used, and unlikely that the Passport is the result of any other cause, the APMU will declare an Adverse Passport Finding. - 8.31 The IAAF will then be responsible for: - (a) advising the Athlete and WADA that the IAAF is considering the assertion of an anti-doping rule violation against the Athlete. - (b) providing the Athlete and WADA with the ABP Documentation Package. - (c) inviting the Athlete to provide his own explanation, in a timely manner, of the data provided to the IAAF.
+- d) Information on whether the Athlete received a blood transfusion and/or suffered significant blood loss in the prior three months. - 8.41 For the Steroidal Module, this additional information is required: - a) pH of the urine Sample. - b) Specific gravity of the urine Sample. - c) Laboratory documentation, including screening and confirmed (when applicable) values of steroid concentrations and ratios. - d) GC-C-IRMS results, when applicable. - e) Indication of ethanol consumption: urinary concentrations of ethanol and/or ethanol Metabolites. - f) Indication of bacterial activities, including 5a-androstandione/A and/or 5 β -androstandione/Etio ratio. - g) Indication of medications taken (declared or detected) that may influence the "steroid profile", such as human chorionic gonadotrophin (hCG), ketoconazole, and 5a-reductase inhibitors. - 8.42 The ABP Documentation Package shall be sent by the APMU to the Expert Panel, which will review it and provide a joint evaluation to be signed by all three Experts and included in the ABP Documentation Package.
+If necessary, the Expert Panel may request complementary information from the APMU. - 8.43 At this stage, the identity of the Athlete is not mentioned but it is accepted that specific information provided may allow to identify the Athlete.
+This shall not affect the validity of the process.